 “You said that you wish you had more leads.
 How would more leads help you?”

-Your prospect can’t just say yes or no. They have to explain why they want more leads and what they’re hoping to gain from them.
+Your prospect can’t just say yes or no. They have to explain why they want more leads and what they hope to gain from them.
 It also confirms that having more leads is what they actually want.

-They might say, “more leads would give us more business and more money.”
+They might say, “more leads would give us more business and money.”

 Sure, that makes sense.
 But the conversation doesn’t end there.
-No matter how the prospect answers, see if you can dig a little deeper.
+No matter how the prospect answers, see if you can dig deeper.

 If you had stopped at, “sure, we wish we had more leads,” they might be miserable when the work you do for them ends up causing them more stress or even revenue loss.

-There are plenty of sales roles that have a quick turnaround, and these things don’t matter quite as much.
+Many sales roles have a quick turnaround, and these things don’t matter quite as much.
 If you’re selling phones for one of the big companies, your customers know what they want and will probably be happy with what they get.

 Even if you don’t work in a role like that, it might not be that important to you that the end result matches your prospects’ expectations or hopes.
 Maybe you just need to hit quota.

-We’ve all been there, but I can promise you, it’s not sustainable.
+We’ve all been there, but it’s not sustainable.

-Qualifying your prospects matters if you’re selling in B2B or relationship-driven service.
+Qualifying your prospects matters if you sell in B2B or relationship-driven service.
 And it’s just as vital for them as it is for you.

-Asking open-ended questions in sales conversations helps you qualify prospects to ensure they’re the right fit for your business.
-And you can build standard questions into your sales method so that you never miss the important stuff.
+Asking open-ended questions during a sales call helps you qualify prospects to ensure they’re the right fit for your business.
+You can build standard questions into your sales method so that you never miss the important stuff.

 Nobody wants to deal with clients who are always complaining about the service they get.
-Or are constantly confused about what’s going on and need frequent hand-holding or reminders.
+Or are constantly confused about what’s happening and need frequent hand-holding or reminders.

 You want clients who know what to expect and are happy with the type, level, and quality of service they get.
-That means that you both need to be on the same page about the process, product, communication, etc. Open-ended questions in sales conversations are the only way to get there is to ask qualifying questions during your sales calls.
+That means you both need to be on the same page about the process, product, communication, etc. The only way to get there is to ask qualifying questions during your sales calls.

 Ask Before You Sell